Sky Princess' cabins are comfortable (featuring one of our favorite beds at sea), though they run on the small side.

 Princess offers accessible cabins in a variety of categories on Sky Princess.
 These rooms have wider entry ways, more space around the bed, and wheel-in showers.
 In accessible rooms with balconies, the balcony space is also increased.

-There are no cabins designed specifically with families in mind, but the mini-suites are a good choice as they have enough room for up to four people, a full bathtub and the sleeping space and living area (with sofa bed) can be separated by a curtain.
+There are no cabins designed specifically with families in mind, but Sky Princess mini-suites are a good choice as they have enough room for up to four people, a full bathtub and the sleeping space and living area (with sofa bed) can be separated by a curtain.
 Many cabins also connect to a next-door room -- another good option for families.

-Interior: The most basic rooms on Sky Princess are interior cabins, which have no window.
+Interior: The most basic rooms on Sky Princess are inside cabins, which have no window.
 Running 166 to 175 square feet, they are a little tight for a couple, and even tighter in those cabins that have room for a third or fourth person.
 There's not a whole lot of storage room, either, with just bedside tables and desk drawers.

 Premium Oceanview: Similarly sized to interior rooms at 172 square feet, these rooms are distinguishable by their wall of massive, slanted floor-to-ceiling glass windows offering plenty of natural light and beautiful views.
 The rooms are also big enough to have an armchair and small table, but the storage is only slightly better than in the inside rooms.
+Premium Oceanview cabins are all located on Deck 17 forward.

 Mini-Suite: Mini-suites are approximately 323 square feet and have a larger balcony and a sitting room with a sofa bed and coffee table separated from the bed area by a curtain.
 There are two flat-screen TVs (one by the bed and the other in the sitting room).
 The large balcony has two to four mesh chairs, a small table and an ottoman.